-Venturing through the complex terrain of a New Mexico DWI case may feel confusing, with every turn presenting new challenges.
+Venturing through the complex terrain of a New Mexico DUI/DWI case may feel confusing, with every turn presenting new challenges.
 Understanding the intricacy of criminal and Motor Vehicle Department Administrative law becomes crucial with seven pivotal stages, from the traffic stop to, if convicted, potential sentencing.
 Your charges are defensible through the criminal courts and MVD administrative process, even if things seem murky and frightening.

-Our DUI defense attorney, Marc A. Grano, walks you through the seven stages of a DUI/DWI case in New Mexico.
+Our DUI defense attorney, Marc A. Grano, walks you through the seven stages of a DUI case in New Mexico.
 He also shares information about getting your driver’s license back and offers three essential steps for navigating the process after an arrest.
 Grano Law Offices, P.C. wrote this post for people who want to know more about what they should expect in court.

 A DUI/DWI Court Case IS A Two-Stage Matter